joelegner/voided_shaft/docs/report.md

 To further investigate the voided shaft idea, the Florida Department of Transportation (FDOT) sponsored a demonstration shaft, 9 feet in diameter with a 4-foot diameter central void (Mullins, Johnson, and Winters 2018).
 It used an FDOT Class IV concrete mixture ($f'_c = 4000\text{ psi}$) reinforced with 36 #9 bars and #5 stirrups.
 The demonstration project validated the constructibility of the concept.

-Background of the voided shaft concept and past demonstration project.

-Possible structural code issues (is there a maximum internal cover thickness, does it need a central cage as well as the normal age?)

     Methods of verification, testing.
 Things that a test may test: soil behavior, structural bending and shear resistance.
 Limits nt test configurations: may test soil well but does not impose the correct bending moment in the element.
 Power poles are weird,nt, moderate to high lateral forces, low axial load

-Maybe a cost comparison: I recently got a quote for a cooling system for 7ft diameter, 25ft long shaft at \$25k.
-So, savings can be not only concrete removed vs. the cost of a permanent central casing.

 # Structural Design

 ## Code Review

 There is no unified code for transmission structure foundation design.
 Kandaris and Davidow (2015) polled practicing engineers and found that 89 percent use the ACI 318 code for concrete design, four times as many as use the next code.
 This study adopts the ACI 318-14 code for concrete design which appears to be as close to industry standard practice as we can determine.
+References throughout to ACI 318 are to the ACI 318-14 code specifically.

 ACI 318 Section 1.4.6 and Section 13.1.2 exclude drilled shafts ("drilled piers" in ACI) from the code, except in two cases: